-The role of product manager is somewhat synonymous1 with the agile concept of "product owner" where you are the representative of the "customer" to the development team.
-The implication is that this is a role that channels the customers' needs, desires, demands into the process.
+The role of product manager is somewhat synonymous with the agile concept of “product owner” where you are the representative of the “customer” to the development team.
+The implication is that this is a role that channels the customers’ needs, desires, demands into the process.

 What this doesn’t mean is that the product owner is the customer, substituting her needs/experience/knowledge for actual customer facing requirements, but instead represents the customer to the team.
 This is an important distinction, and one that is often overlooked.
 This is doubly true when the product manager is also the product owner in the scrum team.

 This can be a difficult lesson for many product managers.
 A strong product person has plenty of empathy, and a demonstrated knack for getting in the customer’s head, and truly grokking the need.
 But this comes with the temptation to conflate your personal experience and beliefs with how the wider market reacts to the product.

 Sometimes, this comes from years of interacting with customers, across multiple market segments, and the deep understanding of the use cases, and the microscopic level, intrinsic, domain knowledge that entails.
 That is good.

 However, it is far more likely that this is merely confirmation bias, wishful thinking, and to be frank, laziness.

 The hazard is that you are either listening to too few customers, or you are selecting customers that conform to your prejudices and ignoring dissenting views, ultimately using that cherry-picked data to base product decisions on.

 One case that the Dude knows of quite well, was one that he inherited the mess of.
 4 years before he started with a company, the then product manager was defining the “Next Generation” of the product technology.
 The first generation was born out of a university research program, spun out into a successful startup, which then attracted a multinational company to buy them.
 Three years post-acquisition, it was time for a significant third generation product.